In a few short weeks you will be embarking on a wonderful educational journey in Israel with Naale Elite Academy!

 *Please note that this is not a full packing list.
-You should be in touch with the Naale Coordinator at your future school and with your Regional Manager regarding specific documents and requirement for you, for your specific school and due to the spread of COVID-19.
+You should be in touch with the Naale Coordinator at your future school and with your Regional Manager regarding specific documents and requirement for you, for your specific school.

 Shaindel Dvorkin, an 11th grader originally from the Ukraine who has been living with her parents in China and is attending the religious girls school Beit Chana in the city of Tzfat.
 She recommended bringing photos of your family and friends, and of your pets—people whose smiles will brighten your day when you see them hung on your bulletin board.
 Being able to pin up some photos of people you love on your dorm wall gives your space a more personal, homey feel to it.